The Culture Lover's Guide to Opera in Toronto

 There are many companies in Toronto that are showcasing their innovation of reinventing the classic opera with new and fresh perspectives to a wider audience.
 Many Toronto opera houses are flexing their artistic muscles to reinvent the classic opera at various locations around the city.

-Dedicated to the creation of original Canadian Opera that reflects the modern times we live in and stimulate conversations for change, Tapestry Opera has produced over 18 world premieres of full-length Canadian works and 160 world premieres of short opera works.
+Dedicated to the creation of original Canadian Opera that reflects the modern times we live in and stimulates conversations for change, Tapestry Opera has produced over 18 world premieres of full-length Canadian works and 160 world premieres of short opera works.
 Tapestry has also been the recipient of many awards.
 Familiar names like Atom Egoyan have worked on Tapestry projects.

 Opera storylines are explained in entertaining and hilarious bite size pieces from its critically acclaimed Opera Cheat, a modern reenactment of popular performances.
-Science fiction nerds will also get the one liners and zingers featured in Threepenney Submarine animation on series online, another entertaining series to get you in the mood for to find out what Opera 5 has in store for its live performances.
+Science fiction nerds will also get the one liners and zingers featured in Threepenney Submarine animation on series online, another entertaining series to get you in the mood and find out what Opera 5 has in store for its live performances.

 Members of Against the Grain have made appearances at numerous Toronto pubs to introduce a wider and a diverse audience to opera.
 They have also been active in outdoor productions.
 If this tickles your fancy, it’s worth your time to take in a show.
 AtG recently collaborated with TSO and other partners and artists to perform a modern reimagination of the holiday classic Handel’s Messiah infused with a Canadian perspective in 6 languages, featuring 12 soloists and 4 choirs.